SJ-3/eInk-display/README.md

 # eInk-display
-eInk display using Inky what
+eInk display using Inky phat

+Code for eInk display using the pimoroni inky phat